Diplomatic history of World War I: Submarine issue

 The most important indirect strategy used by the belligerents was the blockade: starve the enemy of food and the military machine will be crippled and perhaps the civilians will demand an end to the war.
 The Royal Navy successfully stopped the shipment of most war supplies and food to Germany.
 Neutral American ships that tried to trade with Germany (which international law clearly allowed), were seized or turned back.
 The strangulation came about very slowly, because Germany and its allies controlled extensive farmlands and raw materials, but it eventually worked because Germany and Austria took so many farmers into their armies.
 By 1918 the German cities were on the verge of starvation; the front-line soldiers were on short rations and were running out of essential supplies.
 The Allied blockade had done its job.
 Germany responded with its own submarine-based blockade of Britain.
-When the large passenger liner Lusitania was sunk in 1915 with the loss of over 100 American lives, Wilson made clear the American objection:
+When the large passenger liner RMS Lusitania was sunk in 1915 with the loss of over 100 American lives, Wilson made clear the American objection:

 The Lusitania sinking was the event that decisively swung American opinion; do it again and would be grounds for a declaration of war by the United States.
 The British frequently violated America's neutral rights by seizing ships, but they did not drown anyone.